webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 In the video below we will show how to upload the generated file onto the storage and how to provide a download link to the invoker of the plugin.

+`Click here to open the video in a browser. <https://www.youtube.com/embed/CmDqSHGn91I>`_.

 .. raw:: html